 While most cleansers may contribute to dryness, the perfect tip we have for you so far is to visit your doctor who can refer you to a dermatologist or special pharmacy eye clinics.

 Treatment and remedies

-Before using any moisturizers, creams, and lotions to deal with dryness in this areas it is very advisable and prudent by far to ask your eye doctor the correct ones.
+Before using any moisturizers, creams, and lotions to deal with dryness in this areas it is very advisable and prudent by far to ask your eye doctor the correct creams to usee.
 Not all creams will treat the underlying causes.
 So, how do you treat or deal with this problem?

 1. Moisturizer creams for dry skin around eyes

 Moisturizing your skin should be a routine practice especially if you have a naturally dry skin type.

 Anyone intending to extensively apply creams, lotions or moisturizers should be cautionary bearing in mind that some can aggravate dry skin.
 In fact, that is one of the reasons why Vaseline jelly is recommended.